ActionSprout/flutter-app-template/README.md

 ## Usage

-While the Template itself should build and run, there are many fields you'll want to customize to your own project's needs.
-To do so, run the included `start_here` script, in the root directory:
+The Template itself does not build and run.
+To finish initializing the project, customized to your own project's needs, run the included `start_here` script in the root directory:

 ```
 $ ./start_here